Srisailam: Transport

 There are two roads to reach Srisailam as it can be accessed by road from Dornala and Atchampet.
 The state government-owned Andhra Pradesh State Road Transport Corporation (APSRTC) operates frequent buses from Atmakur and Dornala and also from nearby places.
+The travel by road is not allowed to Shrishaila between 9:00 p.m. to 6:00 a.m. as roads are through Nallamala forests.